Arkansas Highway 75: Route description

 Highway 75 runs north as a section line road through rural farmland land in eastern Cross County, serving as the eastern terminus of Highway 306 at Gieseck before entering the small town of Parkin.
 Highway 75 Spur, the only special route of Highway 75, begins in southern Parkin and runs west from the parent route south of downtown.
 Highway 75 continues northward under a low clearance railroad bridge (12.0 ft and along the eastern edge of downtown Parkin to Smithdale Street, where it junctions with the northern end of Highway 75S (heading west) and the western end of US Highway 64 Business (US 64B, heading east).
 A short distance north of this junction, Highway 75 forms a concurrency with US 64 westbound near Parkin Archaeological State Park and Native American burial mounds.
 Highway 75 turns north and begins roughly paralleling the St. Francis River, intersecting Highway 42 at Coldwater and entering Poinsett County.

 Once north of the Singer Forest Natural Area, Highway 75 passes through sectioned farm land and drainage ditches, continuing along the St. Francis River to the small town of Marked Tree.
 Highway 75 meets I-555/Highway 14 at an interchange.
 North of this interchange, Highway 75 continues north with Highway 14 into Marked Tree, passing the Marked Tree Commercial Historic District (listed on the National Register of Historic Places) and bridging the St. Francis River.
-North of the river, Highway 75 and Highway 14 serve as the northern terminus of Highway 149 (Frisco Street) before a junction with Highway 140 and Highway 308 (Broadway), where Highway 75 ends, with Highway 14 continuing eastbound along Highway 140.
+North of the river, Highway 75 terminates at the junction of the northern terminus of Highway 149 and the western terminus of Highway 140 with Highway 14 continuing eastbound along Highway 140.